NervanaSystems/ngraph-tf/README.md

 ## Linux instructions

-You can connect nGraph to an existing TensorFlow installation if you're running TensorFlow v1.11.0-rc1 or greater.
-For versions released previous to that, we recommend starting with a clean environment and re-building with the instructions in Option 2.
+For TensorFlow projects built before v1.11.0, we recommend starting with a clean environment and re-building with the instructions in Option 2.

-### Option 1: Use an existing TensorFlow installation
+### Option 1: Use an existing TensorFlow v1.11.0 (or greater) installation

-1. If you already have a requisite version resultant from following the [linux-based install instructions on the TensorFlow website], you must also instantiate a specific kind of `virtualenv`  to be able to proceed with the `ngraph-tf` bridge installation.
+1. If you already have TensorFlow v1.11.0 resultant from following the [linux-based install instructions on the TensorFlow website], you must also instantiate a specific kind of `virtualenv`  to be able to proceed with the `ngraph-tf` bridge installation.
 For